Avalith/presentations/slides/phpfundamentals/slides.md

 ```

-## Since PHP 5.3, it is possible to leave out the middle part of the conditional operator.Expression expr1 ?: expr3 returns expr1 if expr1 evaluates to TRUE, and expr3 otherwise.
+### Since PHP 5.3, it is possible to leave out the middle part of the conditional operator.Expression expr1 ?: expr3 returns expr1 if expr1 evaluates to TRUE, and expr3 otherwise.
 ```
 $first ?: $third;
 ```

-### If the value of the first subexpression is TRUE (non-zero), then the second subexpression is evaluated, and that is the result of the conditional expression.
-Otherwise, the third subexpression is evaluated, and that is the value.

 ## Null coalesce operator: